augustocolombelli/k8s-liquibase-mongodb/README.md

 # k8s-liquibase-mongodb
+To have more control and version management over changes made to the database structure, a database schema change management tool is one approach that can help by introducing in-application code versioning for database changes.

+For example, considering a scenario where the application has some indexes or schema validators.
+Adding these changes to the database manually is not a good approach, for example, in a scenario where with more than one environment it is necessary to replicate the changes manually to each of them.
+To solve this problem, there are some tools that can help manage scripts using code, an example is [Liquibase](https://www.liquibase.org/).

 This project is an example using Liquibase, MongoDB and Kubernates.
 The purpose is to test the integration of this tools.

 ## Pushing an image of product service